CristianPercivati/portfolio/en/index.md

 <summary>Dashboards</summary>

 ## Dashboards

-### Reporte sobre el mercado de datos
+### Data Market Report

-Este dashboard fue un proyecto que realicé durante unas prácticas en el Instituto.
-En este reporte lo que hice fue analizar la oferta laboral de ai-jobs.net.
-Luego, usando técnicas de **scrapping**, obtuve las ofertas equivalentes en Linkedin Argentina.
+This dashboard was a project I did during an internship at the Institute.
+In this report, I analyzed the job offers from ai-jobs.net.
+Then, using **scraping** techniques, I collected the equivalent offers from LinkedIn Argentina.

 ![PBI - Data Jobs](../assets/img/pbi-1.png)

-### Ejemplo de Data Warehousing
+### Data Warehousing Example

-Este fue un ejercicio realizado para una capacitación en Quales.
-La idea era aplicar **ETL** con **SQL** para transformar archivos csv sueltos en un **Data Warehouse** listo para ser consumido en PBI.
+This was an exercise I did during a training at Quales.
+The idea was to apply **ETL** with **SQL** to transform separate CSV files into a **Data Warehouse** ready to be used in Power BI.

 ![PBI - Data Warehousing](../assets/img/pbi-2.png)

-### Ejercicio de PBI
+### Power BI Exercise

-Este es un simple ejercicio que realicé hace algunos años en un curso de Udemy.
+This is a simple exercise I did a few years ago in a Udemy course.

 ![PBI - RRHH Exercise](../assets/img/pbi-3.png)